oVirt/ovirt-site/source/feature/integrating-libosinfo-with-engine.html.md

 ##### REST /api/capabilities

-no real change there except the added enum members there.
+no real change there except the added enum members.

 ##### VmHandler